streamr-dev/network/packages/client/README.md

 #### Configuration

-The client uses Streamr network key-exchange by default.
+The client uses the Streamr Network's key-exchange by default.
 There is also experimental support for [Lit Protocol](https://litprotocol.com/).
 If you want to enable it, set `encryption.litProtocolEnabled` config option to `true`.

 When Lit Protocol is enabled, it is used as a primary encryption key store.
-Streamr network key-exchange is still used as a fallback.
+The Streamr Network's key-exchange is still used as a fallback.

-For Streamr network key-exchange you can use these config options to control the decryption process:
+For the Streamr Network's key-exchange you can use these config options to control the decryption process:
 - `encryption.keyRequestTimeout`: max time (in milliseconds) to wait before a key request timeouts
 - `encryption.maxKeyRequestsPerSecond`: max count of key request to be sent within a second (i.e. it throttles the requests if it receives messages from many new publishers within a short period of time)